Good Food is for Dancing

 I do, actually.

-When I remember that my body is a finely tuned instrument, I I do have a few extra minutes to honor it with real, honest food.
+Beyond my cravings, I know my body is a finely tuned instrument, amd I do have a few extra minutes to honor it with real, honest food.

 Tip One, in the supermarket.